Tutorial: Images

 ]

-In terms of testing, unfortunately there’s no practical way to attach sample image and video without a working frontend.
+In terms of testing, unfortunately there’s no practical way to attach sample image and video without a working front end.
 Postman, or other REST API client, however, can play back images and videos retrieved with getimages.

 Assignment specs